Don’t Make These Job Interview Mistakes

 Several hiring managers say that candidates appear bored or disinterested when they don’t ask enough questions.
 If you can’t think of one, ask about the dress code.
 That’s one that I always ask.
 The brilliant minds over at Forbes say other good questions to ask are, “How does this position fit into your company’s long term plans?” because it makes you look like a forward thinker and that you’re planning on staying for the long haul and “How would you describe the ideal candidate?” because then you can see how your work ethic and skill set could fit in.

-A few other no nos: Don’t chew gum, don’t bite your nails, turn off your phone and if you can’t turn your phone off don’t be looking at it every two seconds.
+A few other no nos: Don't chew gum, don't bite your nails, turn off your phone and if you can't turn your phone off don't be looking at it every two seconds.
 Turn it to silent or vibrate and leave it in your bag.
-Don’t be over confident because you’re going to look like a cocky jerk and no one likes a cocky jerk and also don’t talk smack about your former boss or former company.
-Especially if you’re still working there.
-If you got fired it will just look like sour grapes.
+Don't be over confident because you're going to look like a cocky jerk and no one likes a cocky jerk and also don't talk smack about your former boss or former company.
+Especially if you're still working there; and if you got fired it will just look like sour grapes.